 - Clowns: Monster Clown is a classic, and this villain milks it for all it's worth.
 He wears clown's make-up.
 His gadgets, hideout and minions are props and members of Circus of Fear.
 Whenever he appears on-screen, you can bet on Creepy Circus Music to show up.

 - Corporations: Corrupt Corporate Executive by day, villain by night.
 Or perhaps both at the same time.
 This villain rules over a Mega Corp., wears all the best suits and has a lot of money.
 You better explain why he runs any illegal operations, though, because otherwise you have a fine case of Cut Lex Luthor a Check on your hands.

 - Animals: Just as there are many Animal Themed Superbeings, so are supervillains.
 However, while heroes usually use animals associated with goodness or power (Batman being an exception), the villains theme themselves after insects or reptiles.

-- Classic mythology: This villain takes inspiration - or is a member of - a classic pantheon.
-This is a very wide cathegory - you can base entire Rogues Gallery on characters from Classic or Norse mythology.
-This character has a mythological beast/god's name and likely uses symbols associeted with it.
+- Mythology: This villain takes inspiration - or is a member of - a pantheon.
+This is a very wide category - you can base entire Rogues Gallery on characters from Classical or Norse mythology.
+This character has a mythological beast/god's name and likely uses symbols associated with it.